MatthijsKamstra/haxejs/haxe/learn-haxe.md

 ![](http://haxe.org/img/targets/all-targets.svg)

-Okay that is a little bit to much to ask for now.
-Instead me trying to explain it, I will give you some places you can go.
+Here are some places you can go:

 ## Learn X in Y minutes